dheerajkumar125/dheerajkumar125/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on Medical Device Design and Development.
+Started my career as Embedded Developer, moved to System Engineering, technical Management of Medical devices, then moved to Medical device security and Conectivity.
+I also worked as People Manager and team lead in multi national companies.

+- 🌱 I’m currently learning DSA and soem design patterns

+- 👯 I’m looking to collaborate on meeting new people and discuss DSA and Design patterns using C or C++

+- 📫 How to reach me: ... reach me at dhiry2k@gmail.com or tweet me at @dhiry2k
+- 😄 Pronouns: ...
+He / Him
+- ⚡ Fun fact: ... none :D
 <!--
 **dheerajkumar125/dheerajkumar125** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.